How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 This is, essentially, how scheduled PINs (or periodic PINs) work for our Aqara smart locks.

-Aqara Period Password
+Aqara Period Password for digital lock

 We have clients who want to have automatically repeating scheduled PINs, which would be great for part-time helpers.
 These clients want PINs to work, for example, every Tuesday between 4pm to 6pm.
 Our Aqara smart locks don’t support this, and we’re not sure which lock does.